 Are there Any Concerns with the Ketogenic Diet?

 The ketogenic diet results in an increase of electrolyte loss in the body.
 This is easily corrected by increasing your consumption of electrolytes, like sodium, potassium, magnesium, etc. Learn about electrolytes and how to replenish them and maintain healthy levels.
-Don’t consume refined table salt (the white salt you see at restaurants and possible your kitchen cabinet).
+Don’t consume refined table salt (the white salt you see at restaurants and possibly your kitchen cabinet).
 Consume an unrefined salt that contains trace minerals, like Himalayan sea salt.
 You might also consider high-quality supplements.

 When entering ketosis, some people may get what is called the “keto flu” in the first 2 weeks.
 This is partly a result of asking your body to use an energy system it has never relied on before.
 It takes time to adapt.
 It will pass.